jawaad-ahmad/dev-inf/README.md

 Begin by downloading the desired Debian ISO for installing Debian.
 Save this as
 ${INSTALL_ISO_PATH}.

-Then, clone the git repo containing the VDI infrastructure.
+Then, clone the git repo containing the development infrastructure.

     $ cd ~/repo
     $ git clone https://github.com/jawaad-ahmad/dev-inf